Eating Too Much Sugar in Pregnancy – Side Effects and Tips to Reduce It

 2. Fiber-rich Foods

-Soluble fiber as found in oats and legumes improve blood sugar levels.
-Whole wheat foods contain insoluble fibers which maintain digestive health.
-Fruits and vegetables contain both types of fibers.
+Soluble fibre, as found in oats and legumes, improves blood sugar levels.
+Whole wheat foods contain insoluble fibres, which maintain digestive health.
+Fruits and vegetables contain both types of fibres.

 3. Probiotics